 Simply click on a question to view its answer:

-No. If you are eligible for an order of nondisclosure then you are not eligible for expungement of this case.
+No. If the case is eligible for an order of nondisclosure then you are not eligible for expungement of this case.

 No. The main factor that makes a case eligible is if the person completed deferred adjudication successfully.

-For a small researching fee, we can review what is on your criminal record and how your case was disposed.
-We will determine which service(s) in Texas you are eligible, and the researching fee will be applied to the total cost of any service you hire us to perform.
+For a small researching fee, we can obtain and review the records of your case and determine how your case was disposed.
+We will determine which service(s) in Texas you are eligible, and the researching fee will be applied to the total cost of the service if you decide to move forward with clearing your record.

 If you are convicted or placed on deferred adjudication for another offense while you are on deferred adjudication for this case or if you are convicted or placed on deferred adjudication for another offense during the waiting period then you are not eligible for an order of nondisclosure on this case.
 411.081(d)